MaaxGr/DDLtoKtorm/README.md

 # DDLtoKtorm

 > [!WARNING]
-> Critical content demanding immediate user attention due to potential risks.
+> This project is deprecated and archived do to chatgpt and github copilot.

 ## Overview